-Chapter 3 delivers the punch: it introduces the new breakthrough products (glucosamine and chondroitin sulfate) and the studies that led to this discovery.
+Chapter 3 delivers the punch, introducing the new breakthrough products (glucosamine and chondroitin sulfate) and the studies that led to this discovery.

 The rest of the book is devoted to helping the readers solve the problem.
-Chapter 4 presents an overview of the solution in the form of an 8-point program.
+Chapter 4 presents an overview of the solution in the form of an eight-point program.